-Around 22 should give you a nice sharp overall image.
-Many lenses are the sharpest around 8 but that’s a whole other level of sharpness.
-Go with as high value as you can get and use a tripod.
-Unless you are going for effects like freezing the flow of water.
-Since the shutter speed will be quite slow while shooting landscapes you should set the ISO to around 50 or 100 which will cause low amounts of noise in the picture.
+An aperture around f/22 should give you a nice sharp overall image.
+Many lenses are the sharpest around f/8, but that’s a whole other level of sharpness.
+Go with as high value as you can get and use a tripod, unless you are going for effects like freezing the flow of water.
+Since the shutter speed will be quite slow while shooting landscapes you should set the ISO to around 50 or 100, which will cause low amounts of noise in the picture.

 Focus in the middle

-If you are looking for overall sharpness then always place the focus in the middle of the landscape.
-If there’s a focal point you want to emphasize – place the focus straight onto that one.
+If you are looking for overall sharpness, always place the focus in the middle of the landscape.
+If there’s a focal point you want to emphasize, place the focus straight onto it.

-Is there any elements you can use in the picture as a focal point?
-For instance a road that swirls into the image, three rocks in the water or maybe a tree?
-If you create a focal point in the photograph it will be so much stronger than without one.
-Without it will simply just be flat.
-Always look for light, lines, symmetry and elements that stand out.
-An easy way to do this is to look at the landscape – what exactly captures your attention?
+Are there any elements you can use in the picture as a focal point?
+For instance a road that swirls into the image, three rocks in the water, or maybe a tree?
+If you create a focal point in the photograph it will be so much stronger.
+Without it, the photo will just be flat.
+Always look for light, lines, symmetry, and elements that stand out.
+An easy way to do this is to look at the landscape—what exactly captures your attention?
 Make that your focal point.

 Get an interesting sky

 A clear blue sky is awesome, but it’s also just a blue boring sky.
-If you want drama with your picture, wait for the charismatic clouds to sweep in.
-As always it depends on what you are going for but a busy sky always creates more of an emotional effect.
+If you want drama in your picture, wait for the charismatic clouds to sweep in.
+As always, it depends on what you are going for but a busy sky always creates more of an emotional effect.

 Never place the horizon in the middle

-Okay, this is a little bit of a lie because sometimes placing the horizon in the absolute middle of the photograph can be amazing, but most of the time look at what’s interesting – the ground or the sky?
-Then compose the image so that the most interesting part uses up more space.
+Okay, this is a little bit of a lie because sometimes placing the horizon in the absolute middle of the photograph can be amazing, but most of the time look at what’s interesting—the ground or the sky?
+Compose the image so that the most interesting part uses up more space.
 If you have a clear blue sky it will just fill you image with blue.
-If so composite the image so that the most of it is filled with an interesting ground.
-If you have an incredible texture of clouds before you and the ground is just boring rocks – shoot the sky.
-In short, choose what’s more interesting – the ground or the sky – and let the most interesting element be the dominant part of the image.
+If so frame the image so that the most of it is filled with an interesting ground.
+If you have an incredible texture of clouds before you and the ground is just boring rocks, shoot the sky.
+In short, choose what’s more interesting—the ground or the sky—and let the most interesting element be the dominant part of the image.

-Make sure the highlights don’t go to bright and cram in as much detail you can.
-This goes for every photograph though – detail captivates but when it comes to landscape photography the details are a massive part of the image.
+Make sure the highlights don’t go too bright, and cram in as much detail you can.
+This goes for every photograph; detail captivates but when it comes to landscape photography the details are a massive part of the image.
 You can even use bracketing to create an HDR image with incredible amounts of detail.
-HDR stands for High Dynamic Range and in short it’s a way to blend several exposures into one with details in even the brightest and the darkest areas.
+HDR stands for High Dynamic Range and in short, it’s a way to blend several exposures into one with details in even the brightest and the darkest areas.

 About the Author: